55576 Amycus

 55576 Amycus /ˈæmᵻkəs/ is a centaur discovered on 8 April 2002 by the NEAT at Palomar.
 The minor planet was named for Amycus, a male centaur in Greek mythology.

-It came to perihelion in February 2003.
+Amycus came to perihelion in February 2003.
 Data from the Spitzer Space Telescope gave a diameter of 76.3±12.5 km.
 A low probability asteroid occultation of star UCAC2 17967364 with an apparent magnitude of +13.8 was possible on 11 February 2009.
 Another such event involving a star with an apparent magnitude of +12.9 occurred on 10 April 2014 at about 10:46 Universal Time, visible for observers in the southwest US and western Mexico.

+Orbit

 Near 3:4 resonance of Uranus

 Amycus lies within 0.009 AU of the 3:4 resonance of Uranus and is estimated to have a long orbital half-life of about 11.1 Myr.

 The failed libration (resonance motion) of Amycus.

+Physical characteristics

+Size and color

+Comparison of sizes, albedos, and colors of various large centaurs with measured diameters.
+Amycus is shown in the middle row, third from right.

+Amycus has a measured diameter of about 76.3±12.5 km and a relatively high albedo of 0.18.
+The B–V color index of Amycus is approximately 1.111±0.034.